-CBD Isolate: What Is It and How To Use It
+CBD Isolate: What Is CBD Isolate and How To Use It

 An isolate is a form of CBD, a chemical compound that is derived from the hemp plant.
 When shopping for a new product to try, you may notice a few different labels, including isolates, broad-spectrum, and full-spectrum products.
-The difference between isolates and the other types of CBD products is that isolates contain no THC.
+The difference between isolates and the other types of CBD products is that CBD isolates contain THC free.